About the degree programme

 You will consolidate your learning from previous years and work on an apprenticeship model to prepare for employment in the postgraduate Foundation Programme.

-Your focus will be on developing practical skills and knowledge of:
+You will focus on developing practical skills and knowledge of:

 • general and acute medicine